spoddutur/spark-notes/knowledge-browser.md

 - Evaluate each of these approaches and see which is more appropriate way to structure the datasets when it comes to making them searchable.

 ## 1. How can we make datasets searchable
-Please refer to my git repository [here](https://github.com/spoddutur/graph-knowledge-browser) where I’ve provided a working example of how to make your knowledge searchable on top of ApacheSpark.
+Please refer to my git repository [here](https://github.com/spoddutur/graph-knowledge-browser), where I’ve implemented a working sample application to `query spark real-time using SQL-like queries and visualise it as graph using d3`.

 ## 2. Same data, different representations:
 I've used ~4 million (100MB) countries profile information as knowledge base from [world bank open data](http://data.worldbank.org) in this project.
 Following table displays some sample rows: